weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-24-types-as-comments-proposal.md

-> :information_source: Curiously, the proposal suggests ignoring anything in between the curly braces of both `interface` as well as `class` declarations.
+>  ℹ️ Curiously, the proposal suggests ignoring anything in between the curly braces of both `interface` as well as `class` declarations.
 This does not make much sense to me at the moment, but will hopefully be cleared up in the upcoming drafts.